America’s Visas, ESTA’s and The USA Visa Waiver Program Explained

 A visa is a document or stamp that is placed into your passport that gives you permission to enter the country and stay for a permitted period of time.
 Each country has different rules and regulations around who can apply for a visa, and what sort of visa needs to be applied for.
-For travellers to the USA there are a large range of visa types, depending on if you are visiting or if you are intending to live in America for a short or long period of time (e.g. a 4 year period of study or permeant immigration).
+For travellers to the USA there are a large range of visa types, depending on if you are visiting or if you are intending to live in America for a short or long period of time (e.g. a 4 year period of study or permanent immigration).
 The first step is to visit the US State Department Visa Resources page.

-However, neither a visa nor an approved ESTA are a guarantee that the passport holder will be given access into the USA, but having an ESTA does mean that citizens of foreign countries who are eligible for the Visa Waiver Program no longer have to complete the green I-94W card upon arrival.
+However, neither a visa nor an approved ESTA is a guarantee that the passport holder will be given access into the USA, but having an ESTA does mean that citizens of foreign countries who are eligible for the Visa Waiver Program no longer have to complete the green I-94W card upon arrival.

 How Long Is My ESTA Valid For?

 Once your ESTA application has been approved, you will not need to apply again within the next two years.
 The exemption is if your passport expires during this time, in which case you, unfortunately, will need to reapply.
-If you are intending to make several trips to the USA during the next two years it is a good idea to ensure that your passport will not need to be updated in this time, if it does you might considered renewing your passport before getting your ESTA approved (assuming you have time before your travel).
+If you are intending to make several trips to the USA during the next two years it is a good idea to ensure that your passport will not need to be updated in this time, if it does, you might be considered renewing your passport before getting your ESTA approved (assuming you have time before your travel).

-As per the terms of the visa waiver program (see here), you are still only allowed to stay in the U.S. for up to 90 days.
+As per the terms of the visa waiver program, you are still only allowed to stay in the U.S. for up to 90 days.
 However, while you may return as many times as you like during the two years that you have a valid ESTA, if the Customs & Border Patrol officers viewing your travel history feel that you are attempting to live in America (for example you are staying in New York for 90 days then going into Canada for the weekend, before attempting to return to New York), they may consider you in violation of the visa waiver program.